Skip to main content

 Testosterone plays a crucial role in regulating fat metabolism and distribution.
 It inhibits the creation of new fat cells (adipogenesis) and promotes the breakdown of stored fats (lipolysis).
 When testosterone levels are low, the body’s ability to burn fat for energy is diminished, and the tendency to store fat, particularly in the abdominal region, increases.

 This visceral fat is not merely a passive storage depot; it actively secretes inflammatory molecules that can exacerbate cardiovascular disease.
-Therefore, the metabolic benefit of in this context is its ability to help reduce this harmful type of fat, thereby lowering systemic inflammation and improving overall metabolic health.
+Therefore, the metabolic benefit of testosterone therapy in this context is its ability to help reduce this harmful type of fat, thereby lowering systemic inflammation and improving overall metabolic health.

 The Link between Testosterone and Insulin

-Testosterone helps improve at a cellular level, making it easier for the body to transport glucose into cells for energy.
+Testosterone helps improve insulin sensitivity at a cellular level, making it easier for the body to transport glucose into cells for energy.
 By optimizing testosterone levels, it is possible to improve glycemic control, which is a cornerstone of managing cardiovascular risk.
 For men with heart conditions, stable blood sugar levels mean less stress on the vascular system and a reduced risk of plaque formation in the arteries.

 Intermediate